microsoft/MLOpsPython/docs/getting_started.md

 There are more variables used in the project.
 They're defined in two places: one for local execution and one for using Azure DevOps Pipelines.

-For using Azure DevOps Pipelines all other variables are stored in the file `.pipelines/diabetes_regression-variables-template.yml`.
+For using Azure DevOps Pipelines, all other variables are stored in the file `.pipelines/diabetes_regression-variables-template.yml`.
 Using the default values as a starting point, adjust the variables to suit your requirements.

-In the `diabetes_regression` folder you can find the `config.json` file that we recommend to use in order to provide parameters for training, evaluation and scoring scripts.
-An example of a such parameter is a hyperparameter of a training algorithm; in our case it's the ridge regression [*alpha* hyperparameter](https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.Ridge.html).
-We don't provide any special serializers for this config file, so it's up to you which template to support there.
+In that folder, you'll also find the `config.json` file that we recommend using to provide parameters for training, evaluation, and scoring scripts.
+The sample parameter that `diabetes_regression`  uses is the ridge regression [*alpha* hyperparameter](https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.Ridge.html).
+We don't provide any serializers for this config file.

 #### Local configuration